TBK-Iron/TrynityEngine-Demo/README.md

 ## Features

 - Custom 3D game engine with support for textures
+- Custom .trym filetype and parser for making 3D shapes
 - Support for movable entities, static shapes, and collisions.
 - Game built using the engine
 - Implementation for sounds and music unique to each map